Are you getting enough Vitamin D every day? In fact, thinking about it, how much is ‘enough?’

 How can I boost my Vitamin D levels?

-The best way to maintain healthy levels of it is by making sure we’re benefiting from several sources of Vit D, primarily:
+The best way to maintain healthy levels of vitamin D is by making sure we benefit from several sources, primarily:

 - The sun